Codanv/codanv.com/src/posts/mern-crud-example-part1/index.md

 <br />

-So finally we have created RESTful api for basic contact app
+So finally we have created an api for basic contact app

 Here is the complete code of `server.js`